CRESS (Lepidium sativum)

 Also known as Peppergrass, Pepper cress, Mustard cress it is the easiest of the cresses to grow.
-Garden cress can be harvested in as little as two weeks after sowing.
+Garden cress can be harvested in as little as two weeks after sowing as a micro-green.
 It’s peppery taste adds zing to salads, but hot weather makes this cool-season crop bitter and inedible.

 Plant in early spring as soon as you can work the soil.
 Broadcast seed and cover very lightly with soil or compost.
 A small patch (1- to 2-feet square) provides plenty of cress.
 Make succession plantings every 2 to 3 weeks until weather warms.
 Start planting fall crops when weather cools in late summer.